 Countries around the world vary widely in their answers.
 In England and Australia, the minimum age is 10.
 In Belgium, the bar is set at age 18.
 The United States allows its states to decide, which means children can face criminal charges at a wide variety of different ages, ranging from seven (Oklahoma) to 15 years (New Mexico).
 The law tends to consider children’s competence to stand trial and their ability to make decisions when setting minimum ages.
 But it often overlooks scientific research in defining these limits.

-At what age can children be held responsible for their actions?
 Now science is weighing in on the question.
 Kay Bussey, a developmental psychologist at Macquarie University in Australia, decided to investigate the issue after coming across the case of a 10-year-old boy in Australia who threw his friend into a river in 1998, causing him to drown to death.

 “A debate arose about whether he was responsible,” Bussey tells Quartz. “ [The judge] didn’t hold the child responsible for the conduct because he argued the child couldn’t differentiate [the crime] from everyday childish mischief.”